Fireman730/djceu2021/markdown/02-guac.md

 <!-- .slide: data-background-image="images/guacamole-overview.svg" data-background-size="contain" -->

 <!-- Note -->
-So keep this picture in mind; we'll come back to it at the end.
+So this is the general architecture we're talking about.
+Keep this picture in mind; we'll come back to it a few more times in the talk.

 <!-- .slide: data-background-iframe="https://player.vimeo.com/video/116207678" -->